zendesk/link-dane/docs/SETUP.md

 `npm start`

-If everything worked, you should have Link-SF open and running in your browser.
+If everything worked, you should have Link-Dane open and running in your browser.
 If you migrated data from Parse, you should see everything show up here.
 If not, you will need to add data using the administrator interface by visiting `/admin`.

 ### Making changes to the site